 Apple has also closed three retail stores this week in response to the growing resurgence.

-The company last week shut one of its retail stores in Texas after at least four of its staff members were found Covid-19 positive, the media reported.
+Last week, the media reported that the company shut one of its retail stores in Texas after at least four of its staff members were found Covid-19 positive.

 According to NBC News, the Apple store in Southlake, Texas, was closed following an outbreak of positive Covid cases among staff members.